joolstorrentecalo/gitlab-foss/doc/development/feature_flags/index.md

 code, or with the feature flag in its current state on the GitLab instance under test, unless the test is written to enable/disable a feature flag explicitly.

-When a feature flag is changed on Staging or on GitLab.com, a Slack message will be posted to the `#e2e-run-staging` or `#e2e-run-production` channels to inform the pipeline triage DRI so that they can more easily determine if any failures are related to a feature flag change.
+When a feature flag is changed on Staging or on GitLab.com, a Slack message will be posted to the `#qa-staging` or `#qa-production` channels to inform the pipeline triage DRI so that they can more easily determine if any failures are related to a feature flag change.
 However, if you are working on a change you can help to avoid unexpected failures by [confirming that the end-to-end tests pass with a feature flag enabled.](../testing_guide/end_to_end/feature_flags.md#confirming-that-end-to-end-tests-pass-with-a-feature-flag-enabled)